Close

 4. Anxiety

-Increased sensitivity of the child and the feeling of anxiety for minor reasons also contributes to jealousy in children.
+Increased sensitivity of the child and the feeling of anxiety for minor reasons also contribute to jealousy in children.

 5. The feeling of helplessness